Compulsory special needs school

 - pupils who are deaf or have a hearing impairment together with a development disorder and for pupils who have congenital or acquired deaf-blindness.

-Assessment and learning in the special school
+Assessment and learning in the compulsory special needs school

 In school, the pupil continuously receives information about what he or she has learned in relation to the teaching objectives.